 Ryan says somewhere on the other side of failure is the success you seek.

-The key he says is speed.
+One of the keys he says is speed.

 Get it on with it.
 Failure is exacerbated by spending too much time ruminating or dealing with it.
 Fail fast.